London is one of my favourite cities in the world.

 So visitors to London you’re in luck.

 After six years in London, I’ve decided to put together this London bucket list to tick off during your trip.
-Some of these are familiar but others are quirky places that
+Some of these are familiar but others are quirky places that aren’t on the usual lists.

 Well if you’re visiting London, you have to visit the Queen’s house – or look at the outside of it!
 And make sure to see the changing of the guard at least once while you’re in London.